HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 # DXClient

-DXClient is a command line tool featuring a single unified interface to all HCL DX automation and CI/CD-related tasks.
-It helps developers manage many DX tasks, such as uploading one or more portlets, Script Applications, and themes.
+DXClient is a command line tool featuring a single, unified interface to all HCL DX automation and CI/CD-related tasks.
+It helps developers manage several DX tasks such as uploading one or more portlets, Script Applications, and themes.
 Administrators can manage WCM libraries, PZN rules, shared libraries, etc.

-DXClient can take artifacts developed locally and deploy them to HCL DX servers independently of whether these are deployed on-premises platforms in standalone, cluster, or farm-topologies or in a container environment.
+DXClient can take artifacts developed locally and deploy them to HCL DX servers independently of whether these are deployed on-premises platforms in standalone, cluster, or farm-topologies, or in a container environment.

-DXClient is therefore meant to be the one-stop, platform-independent solution that lets you integrate HCL DX with any automation infrastructure of your choice.
+DXClient is meant to be the one-stop, platform-independent solution that lets you integrate HCL DX with any automation infrastructure of your choice.

-DXClient itself comes with two deployment options:
+DXClient comes with two deployment options:

 1. The default deployment option is the DXClient container package.
 DXClient is packaged as a container that can be run using OCI-based runtimes such as Docker or Podman.
 It is available as a container image from HCL DX 9.5 CF196 and later releases.
 See the [DXClient installation](#dxclient-installation) for more details.

 2. For backward compatibility, we also still offer DXClient Javascript source codes.
-Customers who want to rely on this deployment option need to install their own Node.js and npm runtime environment in the correct version and need to install necessary dependencies as needed.
+Customers who want to rely on this deployment option need to install their own Node.js and npm runtime environment in the correct version and must install necessary dependencies as needed.

 ## Architecture

+The following image illustrates the DXClient Architecture diagram:

 ![HCL DXclient Architecture diagram](../../../images/HCLDXClient_Architecture_Diagram.jpg)

-## Installation using the container package
+## Installing DXClient using the container package

 The container package provides a fully packaged OCI-compliant container that contains everything to successfully run DXClient.
-You may use any container runtime that implements OCI Runtime Specification, for example, Docker or Podman.
+You may use any container runtime that implements OCI Runtime Specification (for example, Docker or Podman).

-In addition to that the package includes scripts for all operating systems that make it even simpler to work with the container image.
-These scripts handle the storage for the container and take care to sync input files with the container itself.
+In addition, the package includes scripts for all operating systems that make it simpler to work with the container image.
+These scripts handle the storage for the container and sync input files with the container itself.

 !!!note
-    When you upgrade to use the container image DXClient, you should first uninstall the Node.js DXClient.
+    When you upgrade to use the container image DXClient, you must first uninstall the Node.js DXClient.

-1. Navigate to the `<working-directory>` folder, where you wish to use DXClient from.
+1. Navigate to the `<working-directory>` folder where you wish to use the DXClient from.

 2. Download the DXClient.zip file (DXClient_VX_XXXXXXXX-XXXX.zip) to a local directory on the local workstation from your HCL Digital Experience 9.5 CF196 or higher entitlements on the HCL Software License Portal.